karsharma10/Spring-Kubernetes-Temp/README.md

 # Spring-Kubernetes-Temp
-A Template For Developing and Deploying Spring Boot microservices on Kubernetes with MongoDB backend service.
+A Template For Developing and Deploying Spring Boot microservices on Kubernetes with MongoDB service.

 ## Dependencies:
 - [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/)